Published March 21, 2019 | Updated October 7, 2020

-What do you do?
-Recent research says 8 of 10 of your fellow businesspeople wait until the equipment fails before thinking about a replacement.
+What do you do, especially in a time when the business environment is more challenging than ever?
+Research says 8 of 10 of your fellow businesspeople wait until the equipment fails before thinking about a replacement.

-There are some obvious problems here.
+While this is certainly understandable, there are some problems with this approach.
 First, there’s downtime until you get a replacement.
 Add in some training time if the equipment has new features, and it probably does.
 Then there’s what you could call an emergency cost.
 Because you need a replacement fast, you won’t have much time for deal hunting.
 And instead of getting the model you really want, you may have to settle for the model your supplier has available at the time.

-So much for the obvious pitfalls.
-What’s maybe not as obvious is the way older equipment makes you less competitive.
+Then there’s the way older equipment that makes you less competitive.
 Sure, it works, but it may not work to the capacity or with the efficiency it used to.
 Plus, remember those new features you have to spend time training on?
 Your competitors may already be using those to get ahead of you.

-Despite all that, 80% of business owners wait until equipment breaks to think about a replacement.
+Still, 80% of companies wait until equipment breaks to think about a replacement.
 Why?
 Cash flow is a big reason.
 But the very act of trying to preserve cash flow by putting off equipment replacements is a major cause of cash flow problems.
 Which then makes it even harder to replace equipment on a schedule.
 Which then causes more cash flow problems.